The Future Of Search Webinar Logo

 • Meta descriptions - Google automatically pulls through a short snippet of text from your page to give users a better idea of what they can expect when they click.
 Make this taster as enticing as possible by adding custom meta descriptions.
 If you’re using WordPress, you can install a plugin like Yoast to do this.

-To learn more about SEO for websites and how it can help you gain more sales, read some of our other SEO posts, or feel free to get in touch for a chat.
+To discover how SEO can drive more sales for your business,read some of our other SEO posts, or feel free to get in touch for a tailored strategy to boost your revenue.

 1.